Streit-lab/Streit-lab.github.io/_docs/nextflow/intro.md

 order: 1
 ---

-**Nextflow** is a language for pipeline development that became a standard in our lab.
+**Nextflow** is a language for pipeline development that is quickly becoming the gold standard for bioinformatics.

 We use Nextflow for: